rstojnic/lazydata/README.md

 `lazydata` is a minimalist library for including data dependencies into Python projects.

 **Problem**: Keeping all data files in git (e.g. via git-lfs) results in a bloated repository copy that takes ages to pull.
+Keeping code and data out of sync is a disaster waiting to happen.

 **Solution**: `lazydata` only stores references to data files in git, and syncs data files on-demand when they are needed.